-Studying the English Literature major at UQ, you'll explore literary history from the Elizabethan period through to contemporary literary culture as it moves into the digital age.
+Studying English Literature at UQ, you'll explore literary history from the Elizabethan period through to contemporary literary culture as it moves into the digital age.

 You'll be engaged with work from across the centuries and across the globe, with the spread of English as a world language.